Lixus (ancient city): History

+Prior to Phoenician contact, the hill of Tchoummich and the surrounding Loukkos River valley were inhabited by Berber populations, identified in classical sources such as the Periplus of Hanno as the Lixitae.
+Archaeological excavations at Lixus have revealed pre-Phoenician Late Bronze Age occupation layers featuring local hand-made ceramics, megalithic structures, and bronze tools.

 Phoenicians first settled in Lixus in the 8th or 7th centuries BC and the city had become part of a chain of Phoenician cities along the Atlantic coast of ancient Morocco; other major settlements further to the south are Chellah (called Sala Colonia by the Romans) and Mogador.
 When Carthage's empire fell to Rome during the Punic Wars, Lixus, Chellah, and Mogador became outposts of the province of Mauretania Tingitana.